Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Related Work

 \section{Related Work}

 In this section, we review related studies on the adoption of GenAI in organisational contexts.
 Section~\ref{GenAI Adoption at the Individual and Team Level} focuses on GenAI adoption at the individual and team level, where prior work primarily investigates task-level use, productivity, and collaboration.
-Section~\ref{GenAI Adoption at the Organisational Level} reviews studies that examine GenAI adoption at the organisational level, including organisational determinants, practices, and challenges related to scaling and integration.
+Section~\ref{GenAI Adoption at the organizational Level} reviews studies that examine GenAI adoption at the organisational level, including organisational determinants, practices, and challenges related to scaling and integration.
+The aim of this review is to position our study relative to prior work that has either examined GenAI use at the level of individuals and teams, or examined organisational adoption in sectors outside energy, and to identify the gap our study addresses.